dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 **_Niklas:_** Arrrrg!
 That's almost obvious!
 Why haven't I thought of it?
 It explains a *lot* about our code-base.
 We have all of them present in all the places of our code-base!
 We are mixing unrelated stuff in all places.

 **Edmond:** I figured that much.
-Just a heads up, that's not all of mixing unrelated things that you are doing.
-Yet again let's defer that to later.
+Just a heads up, mixing unrelated things can happen at higher conceptual levels which are also harder to recognize.

 **_Niklas:_** So are there other aspects to the code?